-The BDO will work closely with the Office of the State Climatologist to ensure that the Climate Risk Assessment is updated in a timely way.
+The BDO will work closely with both the Office of the State Climatologist and the Texas Division of Emergency Management and monitor future publications for updated guidance that may influence the BDO's Climate Risk Assessment.

 The BDO will continue to communicate with the OSC and monitor state and federal informational resources to ensure the ongoing climate risk-mitigation plan remains useful and relevant in addressing potential climate threats and will communicate any relevant updates to the provider industry via webinars, industry meetings and BDO website postings.
 The BDO may initiate additional screening processes over the life of the BEAD Program to ensure evolving risks from climate-related hazards are understood and communicated to the provider community.